stroiman/respect/README.md

 I base this on a lot of experience I gained from a similar project for F#, FSpec

+This project is still in a very earyly stage, so use at your own risk.

+Although, I already did write an ML-ish functional test framework, some problem solutions do not apply in a Reason/Bucklescript context - in particular testing async code.

+## TODO

+ * "Finalize" DSL for building test suites
+ * Implement asynchronous matchers

 ## Installation

 This guide will help you get `Respect` and having a test-watcher setup.